manojnd9/rtsp-object-detection/README.md

-# rtsp-object-detection
+# Real-Time Object Detection with RTSP

-Detect objects in real time using RTSP and object detection model
+Detect objects in real time using RTSP (Real-Time Streaming Protocol) and object detection model.

+## Tech Stack

+1. Backend is built on Python 3.11